House of Wax (2005 film): Plot

 Realizing they will not arrive at the game in time, Paige and Blake return to the campsite while Nick and Dalton arrive in Ambrose to look for Carly and Wade.
-When Carly attempts to call for help, Bo cuts off her fingertip.
-She gets Nick's attention who fends off Bo and frees Carly, while Dalton finds Wade as part of the House of Wax, restrained in his wax coating.
-Dalton tries to free Wade by peeling off the wax from his face, inadvertently removing his skin in the process.
-Vincent ambushes Dalton and slashes off a section of Wade's face, causing him to die of shock, before decapitating Dalton.
+When Carly attempts to call for help, Bo cuts off the tip of her index finger.
+She eventually gets Nick's attention as he fends off Bo and rescues her, while Dalton finds Wade as part of the House of Wax, restrained in coated wax.
+Dalton tries to free him by peeling off the wax from his face, inadvertently removing his skin in the process.
+Vincent then ambushes Dalton while slashing off more of Wade's face, causing him to instantly die of shock, before decapitating Dalton.

-While searching the town for help, the Joneses realize that the wax figures, both in the House of Wax and placed around Ambrose to make it appear populated, are actually the wax-coated corpses of its inhabitants and visitors lured there.
-Vincent had been attempting to continue the wax sculpting work of his mother and the House of Wax's creator, Trudy Sinclair, after her death, but Bo began manipulating Vincent into making more realistic figures out of their victims.
-At the campsite, Vincent murders Blake and chases Paige into an abandoned sugar mill, where he kills her with a metal pipe.
-Vincent encounters the Joneses in the House of Wax basement.
-Nick unintentionally starts a fire causing an inferno.
+While searching the town for help, the Joneses realize that the wax figures, both in the House of Wax and placed around Ambrose to make it appear populated, are actually the wax-coated corpses of its inhabitants and visitors lured there; Vincent had been attempting to continue the wax sculpting work of his mother and the House of Wax's namesake creator, Trudy Sinclair, following her death, but Bo began manipulating him into making more realistic figures out of their victims.
+At the campsite, Vincent murders Blake and chases Paige into an abandoned sugar mill, where he does the same to her using a metal pipe.
+He later encounters the Joneses in the House of Wax's basement as Nick unintentionally incites a building-wide inferno.
 Upstairs, Nick battles Bo and is stabbed in the leg before Carly beats Bo to death with a baseball bat.
-Vincent chases Carly to the top floor where she tries to reason with him but then stabs him in the back.
-Vincent falls to his death on top of Bo's corpse, while the Joneses escape as the House of Wax melts to the ground.
+A vengeful Vincent chases Carly to the top floor where she tries to reason with him but then fatally stabs him with Nick's help.
+The deceased Vincent ends up on top of Bo's corpse, while the Joneses escape as the House of Wax melts to the ground.

-The next morning local authorities, having seen the smoke, arrive and report that the town has been abandoned for a decade ever since the sugar mill went out of business.
-As the Joneses are driven away in an ambulance, one of the officers is told that the Sinclair family did not have just two sons, but three.
+The next morning, local authorities, having seen the fire’s smoke, arrive and report about how Ambrose had been abandoned for the past decade ever since the local sugar mill went out of business.
+As the Joneses are driven away in an ambulance, one of the officials is told that the Sinclair family had a third son.
 The ambulance passes by Lester, who waves goodbye to the siblings while smiling.

 Production

 Development

 Screenwriters Chad Hayes and Carey W. Hayes co-wrote the screenplay for House of Wax, adapting it from the 1953 film of the same name, itself a remake of the 1933 film Mystery of the Wax Museum, based on the story "The Wax Works" by Charles S. Belden.

-The project served as the fifth production by Dark Castle Entertainment, produced by Joel Silver, Robert Zemeckis, and Susan Levin.
+The project served as the fifth production by Dark Castle Entertainment, produced by Joel Silver, Robert Zemeckis and Susan Levin.